sudo, sudoedit

 Path askpass /usr/X11R6/bin/ssh-askpass

-The following plugin-agnostic paths may be set in the /etc/sudo.conf file.
+plugin-agnostic paths may be set in /etc/sudo.conf.

 DEBUG FLAGS

-comma-separated list of debug flags.
-The debug flag syntax used by sudo and the sudoers plugin is subsystem@priority but the plugin is free to
+A Debug line consists of Debug followed by the name of the program to debug (sudo, visudo, sudoreplay), the debug file name and a comma-separated list of debug flags.
+The debug flag syntax used by sudo and the sudoers plugin is subsystem@priority but the plugin is free to use a different format so long as it does not include a command ,.
+For instance:

 Debug sudo /var/log/sudo_debug all@warn,plugin@info